smo-key/NXTLib/include/readme.txt

     FIX: Do "Unload Project" on the three native projects in the Widcomm folder.
 They depend on the Widcomm SDK to be present which most people won't have.

-Of course, if the dependencies are present for any of the above, then the ‘fix’ need not be applied.
+Of course, if the dependencies are present for any of the above, then the ï¿½fixï¿½ need not be applied.